-Marty Anderson on his observations of Grandmaster Chu Shong TIn during his training in Hong Kong in the 80s.
+Marty Anderson on his observations of Grandmaster Chu Shong Tin during his training in Hong Kong in the 80s.
+CST Wing Chun.

 I would like to give my opinion why CST Wing Chun is so simple yet so hard to do effectively.

 I do not pretend to know the thinking of CST, even though we spent a multitude of hours together, as neither spoke each other’s language.
 Talking through translators many times is not that useful as it depends on their translating skill and knowledge of the subject being discussed.